Providenciales Glowworm Cruises

 Where to See Glowworms

 Glowworms can be seen almost anywhere in the ocean around the Turks and Caicos, yet the best sightings tend to be in specific locations and conditions.
-The best place to see glowworms are usually channel systems near wetlands and shallow banks, such as at the sections of Leeward Going Through Channel that are adjacent to the Caicos Banks.
+Often, the best place to see them is in channel systems near wetlands and shallow banks, such as at sections of Leeward Going Through Channel adjacent to the Caicos Banks.

-At select locations near sheltered bays and wetlands, it may be possible to see glowworms from shore, yet the sightings are not as predictable as those from a good charter.
-Some decent locations include Heaving Down Rock, the sheltered bay at West Harbour Bluff, Old Grace Cove at Long Bay Beach, and even Sapodilla Bay and Taylor Bay at times.
+At certain locations near sheltered bays and wetlands, it may be possible to see glowworms from shore.
+However, sightings are not as predictable as those from a good charter.
+Decent locations for spotting glowworms include Heaving Down Rock, the sheltered bay at West Harbour Bluff, Old Grace Cove at Long Bay Beach, and even Sapodilla Bay and Taylor Bay at times.

 Glowworms are not the only bioluminescent animals in the water and on the reefs in the Turks and Caicos.
-Night snorkeling during the right conditions can be an amazing experience, and various creatures can emit a glow at times, and an even wider collection of marine animals reflect unexpected colors when directly exposed to a light source.
+Night snorkeling during the right conditions can be an amazing experience, as various creatures can glow at times and an even wider collection of marine animals reflect unexpected colors when directly exposed to light.

-Several boat charter companies offer glowworm excursions.
-There are both private charters and public excursions to choose from, aboard vessels ranging from small boats and day yachts, to large sailboats.
+Several boat charter companies on Providenciales offer glowworm excursions.
+There are both private charters and public excursions to choose from aboard vessels ranging from small boats and day yachts to large sailboats.

 Glowworm and sunset cruises often include complimentary refreshments and snacks, usually with the quintessential rum punch, local beer, and soft drinks.
 Private charters typically have food and drinks catered to customers’ wishes.

 It’s important to be aware that glowworm sightings are never guaranteed.
-Location, weather, wind, tide, and lunar conditions all play a major part in what the display will be.
-Also, not all captains have the knowledge and experience to be at the right place at the right time.
+Location, weather, wind, tide, and lunar conditions all play a major part in the display, and not all captains have the knowledge and experience to be at the right place at the right time.

 Sunset Cruises

-Glowworm displays are confined to only a very few days per month, and many visitors to the Turks and Caicos won’t have the opportunity to see them.
-A good alternative is to take a sunset cruise or charter, and there’s a great collection of charter companies to choose from, with both private and public options and a full range of vessel types.
+Glowworm displays are only possible for a few days per month, and many visitors to Turks and Caicos won’t have the opportunity to see them.
+A relaxing alternative is a sunset cruise or charter, and there’s a great collection of charter companies to choose from, with both private and public options and a full range of vessel types.